 - Get into a buying cadence.
 Have a set schedule, such as monthly, where everyone meets to evaluate the strategy and decides on what to buy.

 But there’s a catch to the low price.
-AWS can interrupt your Spot Instance when the Spot price exceeds your maximum price, when the demand for Spot Instances rises or when the supply of Spot Instances decreases.
-There are ways to mitigate the risk by using AWS’ Hibernate or Pause-Stop features, but any workload on Spot Instance should be structured to minimize the impact of interruptions.
+AWS can interrupt your Spot Instance when the Spot price exceeds your maximum price, when the demand for Spot Instances rises, or when the supply of Spot Instances decreases.
+There are ways to mitigate the risk by using AWS’ Hibernate or Pause-Stop features, but any workload on a Spot Instance should be structured to minimize the impact of interruptions.

 An Amazon EC2 Dedicated Host is a physical server whose EC2 instance capacity is fully dedicated to your application.
 Dedicated Hosts can help you address compliance requirements and allow you to use your existing server-bound software licenses.

 Like other EC2 options, you can turn Dedicated Hosts on or off at will, and you can purchase reservations to lower costs.
 But there are a few key differences.
 When you set up a Dedicated Host, you choose a configuration that determines the kind and number of instances that you can run on it.
 You’re billed hourly for each active Dedicated Host, rather than being billed for each instance.
 The hourly price varies depending on the configuration of the Dedicated Host.

 Give your EC2 backbone the support it needs

 EC2 is the core of many cloud architectures.
 The better you manage your EC2 usage and costs, the stronger your cloud will be — and the more you’ll get from it.
 With the right strategy and management practices, you’ll be able to get all the resources you need for substantially less, freeing up valuable funds that can fuel innovation in your company.
 Download our eBook Choosing the Right Amazon EC2 Instances to Optimize Your Cloud for further reading.